 Explore the depths of the ocean at Aqua World

-Aqua World Ibaraki Prefectural Oarai Museum gives you an up-close look at rare creatures of the deep in a picturesque setting alongside the Pacific Ocean.
-One of Japan's biggest aquariums, its 20,000 square meters contain nearly 70,000 sea creatures that represent around 580 different species.
+Aqua World provides an up-close look at rare creatures of the deep in a picturesque setting alongside the Pacific Ocean.
+One of Japan's biggest aquariums, its 20,000 square meters contain nearly 70,000 sea creatures, representative of around 580 different species.

-Take the JR Joban Line from Ueno Station in Tokyo to Mito Station.
+If traveling from Tokyo, take the JR Joban Line from Ueno Station to Mito Station.
 From Mito, take the Kashima Rinkai Tetsudo Line to Oarai Station.
-From Oarai Station, take the Kaiyu-Go loop bus for Aqua World Oarai.
+From Oarai Station, take the Kaiyu-Go loop bus for Aqua World.

 The park has nine different zones to explore and a host of rare species to see.
-The Encounter Zone is a 1300-ton tank where 20,000 fish of 80 different species swim freely.
-Another impressive sight is a massive water tank where you can see the rare ocean sunfish with its strange facial expressions.
+The Encounter Zone is a 1,300-ton tank where 20,000 fish of 80 different species swim freely.
+Another impressive sight is a massive water tank where you can see the rare ocean sunfish with its unusual facial expressions.

-One of the biggest draws at Aqua World Ibaraki Prefectural Oarai Museum is the sharks.
-The aquarium has the largest number of shark species in all of Japan, with a total of over 45 species represented.
-Two tanks contain sharks of all shapes and sizes, including huge tiger sharks, which are true monsters of the deep.
+One of the biggest draws at Aqua World is the sharks.
+The aquarium boasts the largest number of shark species in all of Japan, with over 50 species represented.
+Two tanks contain sharks of all shapes and sizes.
+You can also see the first white crocodile successfully bred in Japan.

-The aquarium has a wide variety of sea mammals including sea otters, spotted seals, and sea lions, as well as sea birds.
-There are dolphin and sea lion shows, and penguin feedings that are open to visitors.
+The aquarium features a wide variety of sea mammals including spotted seals, and sea lions, as well as sea birds.
+There are programs including penguin feedings.

-Aqua World Ibaraki Prefectural Oarai Aquarium sits right on the Pacific Ocean at the mouth of the Naka River and offers wonderful ocean views.
+Aqua World sits right on the Pacific Ocean at the mouth of the Nakagawa River and offers wonderful ocean views.

 * The information on this page may be subject to change due to COVID-19.